EBRG Governance

 Develop your mission/vision statement(s)

 Having a mission and vision can help define future goals and strategies to achieve those goals.
-Together they help you develop a strategy and guides decision making.
+Together they help you develop a strategy and guide decision making.

 The mission statement specifically outlines the goals and strategies for reaching those goals.